VSP Vision Care

 So, how do you help your team get the most benefit from their benefits when you offer vision?
 Read on to find out ...

 This first recommendation should come as no surprise.
 As the saying goes, “communication is key.”
-But with more than half (61%) of HR leaders saying they only communicate about their plan twice a year or less,2 boosting communication has never been more important.
+But nearly three-quarters (74%) of HR leaders say they only communicate about their plan twice a year or less.
+With that percentage increasing 13% year over year, boosting communication has never been more important.2

 man high-fiving doctor